 In 2003, for her 0th birthday, Moolah became the first octogenarian to compete for the WWE.

 Watch: The Fabulous Moolah becomes a champion once again in 1999

 The Controversy Surrounding The Fabulous Moolah

 If speaking only about in-ring accomplishments, few could touch The Fabulous Moolah in her dominance of women’s wrestling and her overall influence on the sport, regardless of her actual wrestling talent or lack thereof.

 But through the years, many rumors and disturbing anecdotes have surfaced.
-Former trainees have been very vocal in expressing their dislike of how Moolah allegedly treated them and how she handled their business.
+Former trainees have expressed their dislike of how Moolah allegedly treated them and how she handled their business.
 Some might say Moolah considered it to be HER business as well.

 Things got out of hand when WWE announced that for WrestleMania 34, they would be having "The Fabulous Moolah Memorial Battle Royal."
-The fan response was mostly negative, and it just escalated with online posts, basically crucifying Moolah.
+The fan response was mostly negative and escalated with online posts, basically crucifying Moolah.

 Allegations of her trainees’ mistreatment, shady business dealings, and even many saying that she pimped out her girls spread like wildfire.
 Even Snickers, an exclusive presenting partner for WrestleMania 34, deemed the usage of Moolah’s name in the event "unacceptable."